-The Prowlers at the Drill Hall, East Road, Cambridge in 1962/3; left to right: Peter Garner (rhythm guitar), Peter Geale (lead guitar), Adrian Tomkinson (drums), Johnny Cullum (vocals), David Cooper (bass guitar) Photo courtesy Peter Geale n 1960 four teenagers from the Waterbeach area, just a few miles north of Cambridge, decided to form a band, calling themselves the Prowlers.
+Singer Tony Colleno with, left to right: Peter Garner, Peter Geale, Adrian Tomkinson and David Cooper.
+Circa 1962 Photo courtesy Peter Geale Naterbeach area, just a few miles north of Cambridge, decided to form a band, calling themselves the Prowlers.
 David Cooper was on lead guitar, Peter Garner played rhythm guitar, Adrian 'Tomcat' Tomkinson was on drums and Paul Lemon was the vocalist (he left the band very shortly after).
 By 1961 they decided they needed a bass player and Peter Geale was invited to join them.
 When he arrived for their first rehearsal with his shiny new Fender Stratocaster, a Watkins echo and a Vox amplifier it was decided that he would take over as lead guitarist with David Cooper moving reluctantly to bass guitar.
 It was a successful move as David emerged as a very talented bass guitarist and Peter rapidly earned a reputation as one of the best guitarists in the area being particularly adept at performing Shadows' numbers.
 At first the band was managed by Roy Jenkins but Peter Geale's father Fred later took over the reins.
 For the early gigs, including a live performance from Anglia Television's Rehearsal Room in April 1962, they recruited a singer called Tony Clarke who had adopted the stage name of Tony 'Earthquake' Colleno (spelt Colleano by some printers).
 He was a larger-than-life character and, being a few years older, literally towered over the lads in the band.
 Appearing in a gold lamé jacket and often singing in exaggerated poses flat on his back, Colleno added a certain flamboyance and showmanship which helped to firmly establish the Prowlers as one of the top bands in Cambridge.
 In 1962 when Tony announced that he was moving on, Chequers singer, Andy Peters, was recruited as vocalist in time to appear with the band on BBC radio.
+Intense rivalry existed between bands in the region with each attracting a loyal following of fans and it is an indication of how far the Prowlers had come in such a short time that they managed to attract the services of Johnny Cullum.
+He had sung